 First, the violence — as overblown as it might be, it is wholly justified by the source material, the comics, and something fans like me have dreamed of watching come alive on the big screen since forever.
 It’s awesome.

 Second, the romance — while critics mostly fawned over the portrayal of young Clark Kent as child terrified of his flickering and uncontrollable powers, they we’re very unhappy that this humiliated introvert doesn’t grow into Supercasanova.
-Thankfully, Snyder resists this campy temptation, and instead gives us one perfectly respectable kiss (his first, for all we know) between Superman and Lois Lane.
-This reboot is clearly going to inspire a sequel and likely a third installment, giving us plenty of time to explore that component of story in the next film.
+Thankfully, Snyder resists this campy temptation, and instead gives us one perfectly respectable kiss (Superman’s first, for all we know) with Lois Lane.
+This reboot is clearly going to inspire a sequel and likely a third installment, giving us plenty of time to explore that component of the Superman story.

-Third, the darkness — Superman’s costume is literally darker than many expect, but as a result is somehow more believable as a piece of alien clothing.
-It just works.
+Third, the darkness — Superman’s costume is literally darker than many expect and, somehow, more believable as a result.

 Not to get too dorky on this subject (which means I’m about to), but we must defer to the comics for what Superman would-and-would-not do.
 And what do the comics say?
-Superman’s no-kill rule originates from the bottomless anguish he felt after having killed…General Zod on the pretext that they were too evil and powerful to be taken alive!
+Superman’s no-kill rule originates from the bottomless anguish he felt after having killed…General Zod & Co. on the pretext that they were too evil and powerful to be taken alive.

-The greatest critique I can level at the Man of Steel is that killing Zod appeared to traumatize Superman for approximately 8 seconds following the act, rather than the truly tortured moment of Superman’s life represented in the comics.
+The greatest critique I can level at the Man of Steel is twofold.
+One, (fine) Superman didn’t spend enough time saving people from Zod’s havoc, and two, killing Zod appeared to traumatize Superman for approximately 8 seconds following the act, rather than the truly tortured moment of Superman’s life represented in the comics.
 But following the utter triumph that the movie otherwise is, I have every reason to believe that not only do Snyder and Nolan recognize the guilt Superman must eventually feel, but also how to best use that deepening of the character to fly the inevitable sequel(s) to even greater heights.